 “There are three responses: yes, no, and wow.
-Wow is the one to aim for” – Milton Glasner.
+Wow is the one to aim for” – Milton Glasner

-Alongside the practical expertise, students will also learn transferable skills valued in both higher education and the world of work, such as: creative and analytical thinking, problem solving, working independently, research methods, fine motor skills, understanding how context shapes meaning, and how to communicate effectively.
+Alongside the practical expertise, pupils will also learn transferable skills valued in both higher education and the world of work, such as: creative and analytical thinking, problem solving, working independently, research methods, fine motor skills, understanding how context shapes meaning, and how to communicate effectively.

 Component 1 – Portfolio